-The most common partnership structure and design enablers included previous experience working together (N=7) and adequate funding to support partnership (n=5).
-The balance and clarity or lack thereof of governance structure, roles and functions was also identified as inhibiting and enabling factors.
-Inhibiting factors included unclear roles and/or functions of partners (n=5) and imbalanced representation of partners (n=5).
-Enabling factors included clear roles and/or functions of partners (n=3) and clear governance structure (n=4).
+Common enablers included previous experience working together (n=7) and adequate funding to support the partnership (n=5).
+The balance and clarity or lack thereof of governance structure, roles and functions was identified as inhibiting and enabling factors.

-Partnership operations and external context
+Partnership processes and external context